splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/_index.md

 ## 3. Update Logback config for the services

 The Spring PetClinic application can be configured to use several different Java logging libraries.
 In this scenario, the application is using `logback`.
-To make sure we get the OTel information in the logs we need to update a file named `logback.xml` with the log structure, and add an Otel dependency to the `pom.xml` of each of the services in the petclinic microservices folders.
+To make sure we get the OpenTelemetry information in the logs we need to update a file named `logback.xml` with the log structure and add an OpenTelemetry dependency to the `pom.xml` of each of the services in the PetClinic microservices folders.

-First, let's set the Log Structure/Format:

-Spring boot will allow you to set a global template, but for ease of use, we will replace the existing content of the `logback-spring.xml` files of each service with the following XML content using a prepared script:
+First, let's set the Log Structure/Format.
+SpringBoot will allow you to set a global template, but for ease of use, we will replace the existing content of the `logback-spring.xml` files of each service with the following XML content using a prepared script.

+{{% notice note %}}
-Note the following entries that will be added:
+The following entries will be added:

 - trace_id
 - span_id
 - trace_flags
 - service.name
 - deployment.environment
+{{% /notice %}}

-These fields allow the **Splunk** Observability Cloud Suite** to display **Related Content** when used in a pattern shown below:
+These fields allow the **Splunk Observability Cloud Suite** to display **Related Content** when used in a pattern shown below:

 ```xml
   <pattern>